jzhang666/IoTServicePlatform/README.md

 # IoTServicePlatform
-Build a platform for IoT services.
+Build a PKI platform for IoT services.